belangeo/cecilia5/doc-en/source/src/intro/description.rst

 sliders, toggles, popup menus) using a simple syntax.
 Cecilia comes with many original built-in modules for sound effects and synthesis.

-Previously written in tcl/tk by Jean Piché and Alexandre Burton, Cecilia (version 4, deprecated) was entirely rewritten in Python/wxPython and used the Python-Csound API for communicating between the interface and the audio engine.
-Version 4.2 is the final release of version 4.
+Previously written in tcl/tk by Jean Piché and Alexandre Burton, Cecilia (version 4) was entirely rewritten in Python/wxPython and used the Python-Csound API for communicating between the interface and the audio engine.
+At this time, version 4.2 is the last release of version 4.

 Cecilia5 now uses Pyo, an audio engine written in C and created for the Python programming language.
 Pyo allows a much more powerful integration of the audio engine to the graphical interface.
 Since it